How Long Do Running Shoes Last? + 4 Signs You Should Replace Them

 Like nearly all guidelines in the fitness and nutrition industries, the recommendations for when to replace running shoes will vary based on numerous factors.

-For example, if you are an avid runner who puts in quite a number of miles every week, you should use the mileage guidelines to inform how often you should replace your running shoes—somewhere in the 300-500 mile range (more on this later).
+For example, if you are an avid long distance runner who puts in quite a number of miles every week, you should use the mileage guidelines to inform how often you should replace your running shoes—somewhere in the 300-500 mile range (more on this later).

 If you run approximately 25 miles per week, this means that you should be replacing your running shoes every 12-20 weeks or 3-5 months.